 At some point, all physicians are going to need to open up more than one investment account if they want to retire before age 65.
 We recommend Betterment for physicians.
 It helps manage your investments for you, taking one more thing off your already busy calendar.
 You can use its IRA calculator to determine which account might better suit you.

 Also investigate what funds are available for you to invest in.
 As a physician, you often have more than one option for retirement accounts, so take advantage of as many retirement accounts as you can.
+You can also check with the IRS to learn more about tax-deductible contributions and the maximum amount you can contribute.

 Your exclusive physician retirement savings